Pueblan

 Chiles en Nogada is a patriotic dish that features stuffed poblano peppers draped in walnut sauce, celebrating Mexican independence.

-Why start here · This dish embodies the rich historical and cultural narrative of Puebla.
+Why start here · This dish carries the deep historical and cultural narrative of Puebla.

 Mole Poblano is a complex sauce with chilis and chocolate, requiring over 20 ingredients and hours of preparation.